Fleet services: Scott Mills Bridge

 The Scott Mills Bridge was officially named on 16 March 2016.
 The naming followed a campaign by the Scott Mills Show's co-presenter Chris Stark to get things named after the BBC Radio 1 presenter.
 A plaque was unveiled at the site by Stark.

 2016 fire

-A large fire broke out, caused by a faulty coffee machine in KFC on the evening of 14 December 2016, damaging at least 60% of the building but not resulting in any human injuries.
+A large fire broke out at the southbound site, caused by a faulty coffee machine in KFC on the evening of 14 December 2016, damaging at least 60% of the building but not resulting in any human injuries.
 The southbound carriageway of the M3 was closed and more than 100 firefighters attended from Hampshire and Surrey.
 A customer on site at the time the fire broke out said it appeared to have started in a coffee machine and that staff reacted slowly.

+Structure

+The eastbound side is in Hartley Wintney, and the westbound side is in Elvetham Heath.
+The parish boundary is the central reservation of the M3.

 A temporary building opened on 23 March 2017 to serve as the southbound services whilst the fire damaged building was demolished and rebuilt.
-The rebuilt services building opened on 6 September 2018 and included Burger King, KFC, Pizza Express, Tossed, Harry Ramsdens, WHSmith and Little Waitrose.
-Additionally a number of Tesla and Ecotricity charging stations are being installed in the car parking area.
-Tossed and Harry Ramsdens were removed in 2020 and were replaced by Chopstix Noodle Bar and The Good Breakfast.
+The rebuilt services building opened on 6 September 2018.